 Here is a breakdown of what these new amendments mean:

 New Article 13-1 of the law “on telecommunication” requires registration of internet operators and providers in Azerbaijan with the Ministry of Transportation, Communication and High Technologies (MTCHT).
-Providers and operators must register within 15 days since the start of provision of services, and must inform MTCHT about any changes to the registered information within 10 days after change takes place.
+Providers and operators must register within 15 days since the start of the provision of services and must inform MTCHT about any changes to the registered information within 10 days after the change takes place.

 Rules for registration are to be established by the MTCHT, and operators and providers will have 2 months to apply for registration.

 Providers and operators are not responsible for the content of messages transmitted over telecommunications networks unless otherwise provided for by law.

 Law on information establishes personal responsibility for “owners” (defined as “persons that have ownership or usage rights to an internet information resource, freely determining usage of and rules for placement of information on such resource”) of internet information resources (hereinafter ‘IIR’) with regard to the content of such resources.
 If the owner of an IIR or a domain name is a legal entity, the website should provide “in a readable format and place its name, organizational-legal form, email address” and if the owner is an individual, then “first name, last name, father’s name, and email address”.

 Owners of IIR or domain names must not allow distribution on the IIR of the following information:

 - propaganda and financing of terrorism, as well as methods and means of terrorism, information about training for the purpose of terrorism, as well as open calls for terrorism;

 - information on the propaganda of violence and religious extremism, open calls directed to the evocation of national, racial or religious enmity, violent change of the constitutional order, territorial disintegration, violent seizure or maintenance of power, organization of mass riots;